 A Beneficial Owner is an individual who, directly or indirectly, exercises "Substantial Control" over a Reporting Company.
 Generally, an individual exercises Substantial Control over a Reporting Company if they (i) are a senior officer (or have authority over the appointment or removal of senior officers or a majority of the board of directors) or (ii) direct, determine, or have substantial influence over important business decisions.
-Substantial Control may be held directly or indirectly; FinCEN clarified that this can be through board representation, ownership or control of a majority voting power/rights, and any other arrangement.
-Individuals with less than a 25% Ownership Interest may nevertheless be deemed Beneficial Owners due to their voting rights.
+Substantial Control may be held directly or indirectly; FinCEN clarified that this can be as a trustee of a trust or similar arrangement, or through board representation, ownership or control of a majority voting power/rights, and any other arrangement.
+Individuals with less than a 25% Ownership Interest may be deemed Beneficial Owners due to their voting rights.

 In addition to Substantial Control, an individual is a Beneficial Owner if they own or control 25% or more of a Reporting Company's "Ownership Interests."
 Like the definition for Substantial Control, FinCEN defined Ownership Interests broadly, including-among other things-equity, stock, capital or profits interests (including options) and certain associated warrants or rights, as well as any other instrument or arrangement to establish ownership.
-Like Substantial Control, Ownership Interests may be held either directly or indirectly through the catchall of any contract, arrangement, understanding, or otherwise.
+Like Substantial Control, Ownership Interests may be held either directly or indirectly through the catchall of any contract, arrangement, understanding, or otherwise, including trust arrangements.
+There are specific requirements for calculating Ownership Interests as well, and only a few exceptions from the definition of Beneficial Owner (including, for example, creditors of reporting companies).